Ashadozzaman/DevOps/docker/1_introduction-docker.md

 ### DockerHub
-DockerHub is a hosted registry solution by Docker Inc. Besides public and private repositories, it also provides automated builds, organization accounts, and integration with source control solutions like Github and Bitbucket .
+DockerHub is a hosted registry solution by Docker Inc. Besides public and private repositories, it also provides automated builds, organization accounts, and integration with source control solutions like GitHub and Bitbucket.

 ### Their Public Registries
 Amazon Elastic Container Registry (ECR)